Manuscript in Frontiers in Neuroendocrinology, "More than a feeling: A unified view of stress measurement for population science"

 The NIA funded Biomarker Network is a group of scientists dedicated to improving the measurement of biological risk for late life health outcomes in large representative samples of populations.
 See their website and resources at http://gero.usc.edu/CBPH/network/

 Relevant article: Djuric Z, Bird CE, Furumoto-Dawson A, Rauscher GH, Ruffin MT, Stowe RP, Tucker KL, Masi CM.
 (2008).
 Biomarkers of psychological stress in health disparaties reseraach.
 Open Biork J,1(1), 7-19.
 Biomarkers of stress in health disparaties research_2010.pdf

 The Gateway to Global Aging https://g2aging.org/ is a platform for population survey data on aging around the world.
 This site offers a digital library of survey questions, a search for finding comparable questions across surveys, and identically defined variables for cross-country analysis.
 To understand more about how to use this website, review this Gateway to Global Aging Data(short)_Jinkook's slides describing harmonization.pdf from Dr. Jinkook Lee.
 The Stress Measurement Network is partnering with Drs.
 Jinkook Lee & Tara Gruenewald to harmonize stress variables in the HRS family of studies.

 Science of Behavior Change (SOBC) Grand Rounds Speaker Series

-The Stress Measurement Network leadership presented to SOBC researchers during a grand rounds presentation on stress measurement and our response to Jerome Kagan’s recent (2016) article in Perspectives on Psychological Science.
+The Stress Measurement Network leadership presented to SOBC researchers during a grand rounds presentation in September 2016 on stress measurement and our response to Jerome Kagan’s recent (2016) article in Perspectives on Psychological Science.
 The conversation and corresponding slides were recorded.
 The presentation can be found hereNetwork summary slides Oct 2016.pptxSOBC slides from Stress Measurement Network_Sept 2016_to post.pptx